mohammadhprp/IQ/README.md

 # IQ 🧠

-A API-based service that analyzes product comments using AI to provide ratings, summaries, fake comment detection, and keyword extraction.
+An API-based service that analyzes product comments using AI to provide ratings, summaries, fake comment detection, keyword extraction, and pros/cons analysis.

 ## Prerequisites